Let me guide you to Foz do Iguaçu, worldwide known for its spectacular waterfalls.This Way to the Whole Story ->

 No wonder, since this amazing place is hidden on the outskirts of a lost place called Brumadinho, located about one hour from Belo Horizonte.

 At Inhotim, God’s artistic creations such as flowers and trees are of genuine, pure beauty, indeed.
 However, in combination with creations by earthly visual artists, they become just marvelous.This Way to the Whole Story ->

-Rio de Janeiro could be the most beautiful city on the planet: The ocean, the beaches, the hills, the vegetation, the views….I could go on and on.
+Instead of being Brazil’s rough and tough bad boy, Rio de Janeiro could be the most beautiful city on the planet.
+There are the ocean, the beaches, the hills, the vegetation, the views….I could go on and on.

 But then there is the poverty, the violence, the hopelessness, the corruption, the dirt….I could go on and on.

 And I do.
 In this refined guide to a rough city.

 Street Art is becoming more and more not only tolerated but also actually recognized and promoted – not exclusively in Rio de Janeiro.
 All over South America, Street Art has a long tradition – as a medium where colors give people a voice.

 I’m introducing Rita Wainer, Eduardo Kobra, and Jorge Selarón, three of the greatest urban artists that left ineradicable traces in Rio de Janeiro.This Way to the Whole Story ->